Blue-headed Vireo

 Frequently Asked Questions

-Blue-headed Vireos are most active in the early morning hours, typically from sunrise until about 10:00 AM, which is when they do most of their singing and foraging.
-They may have another smaller peak of activity in the late afternoon.
+Blue-headed Vireos are most active during the early morning hours, typically from sunrise until about 10 AM, when they are vocal and actively foraging for insects.
+They may have another burst of activity in the late afternoon before sunset.

-The most effective way to attract them is by providing a moving water source, like a birdbath with a dripper.
-They also appreciate yards with mature evergreen trees and native berry bushes like elderberry, which provide cover and supplemental food.
+The most effective way to attract them is by providing a clean, moving water source like a birdbath with a bubbler.
+Planting native trees and shrubs that host caterpillars and produce fall berries will also make your yard a more attractive stopover during migration.

 Record Blue-headed Vireo at your habitat